chethanp11/fraud_mcp/README.md

 # Fraud MCP Server (V1)

-This MCP server detects and escalates fraudulent activity using a hybrid rule + ML approach, LangGraph flows, and Qdrant vector grounding.
+This MCP server detects and escalates fraudulent activity using a hybrid rule + ML approach, LangGraph flows, and Qdrant vector grounding. aa